persephonesoft/webcerberus-helm/README.md

 A set of Webcerberus versions available for deploying on Kubernetes is:
  - 8.3.8648-0 (the latest version)
-     Fixed permission issue with changing user id in the pod security context
+     Fixed permission issue with changing user id in the pod security context.
  - 8.1.8518-2
  - 8.1.8518-1
  - 8.1.8518